A topic from the subject of Inorganic Chemistry in Chemistry.

 Mechanisms of Inorganic Reactions

-- The rate law of a reaction describes the relationship between the rate of the reaction and the concentrations of the reactants.
+• Rate Law: Describes the relationship between the rate of a reaction and the concentrations of the reactants.
+Determining the rate law experimentally helps elucidate the reaction mechanism.

 Experiment: Mechanisms of Inorganic Reactions